The symmetric representation of lines in $\text{PG}(\mathbb{F}^3 \otimes \mathbb{F}^3)$: Preliminaries

 \subsection{Properties of the quadric Veronesean}

-Here we collect some facts about the quadric Veronesean $\cV_3(\F)$ that are used throughout the paper.
-For proofs and/or further details, the reader may consult a standard reference such as or \cite[p.~23]{Harris} or \cite[Chapter~4]{HandT}.
+Here we collect some facts about the quadric Veronesean $\cV_3(\F)$ which are used throughout the paper.
+Most of these properties belong to the folklore of classical algebraic geometry.
+For proofs and/or further details, the reader may consult a standard reference such as Harris~\cite[p.~23]{Harris} or Hirschfeld and Thas~\cite[Chapter~4]{HiTh2016}.
+We restrict ourselves to those results that are frequently used in our proofs.

+The quadric Veronesean has been studied for over a century and many interesting results have been obtained.
+A remarkable characterisation of $\cV_3({\mathbb{C}})$ was, for instance, given by Bertini in 1923 \cite{Bertini1923}.
+This was extended by Mazzocca and Melone to $\cV_3(\F_q)$.
+Their paper \cite{MaMe1984} also contains an interesting list of references to some of the earlier works on the subject by Italian geometers.
+For a longer list of references we refer the reader to the more general survey by Havlicek~\cite{Havlicek2003} on Veronese varieties over fields of positive characteristic.